Intensive English Centre (IEC)

 School Psychologist: A school psychologist works collaboratively with staff to address the specific academic, social and emotional needs of students identified as being at educational risk.
 The psychologist is also available to provide advice to parents regarding the academic, social and emotional development of students.
 Interpreters are used to support parents in these meetings if necessary.

 Students in the Intensive English Centre program have access to the following specialist programs:

 - Physical Education

-The Intensive English Centre is integrated across the whole school.
+The Intensive English Program is integrated across the whole school.
 Classes join in with the mainstream for certain activities.
 These include assemblies, swimming lessons, sport, buddy reading, choir, excursion, maths activities, gardening, Sparks Reading, environmental programs and language activities.
 There are also opportunities for children to participate in camps, in the Chess Club, school production and in the musical band.

 ASSESSMENT AND REPORTING

 The EAL/D Progress Map is the monitoring, assessment and reporting tools used by the EAL/D teachers with Stage 1 and 2 EAL/D students.
 The EAL/D Progress Maps are the relevant monitoring tools to be used for EAL/D students who do not have the English language proficiency that allows them to fully demonstrate their knowledge and understanding across a range of contexts in English as described in the Western Australian Curriculum.

 Students are reported on six monthly (from their time of enrolment at HIEC).
 Parents interviews are held when students exit HIEC and are given their final report, however an appointment for a parent interview may be requested at any time by parents or teachers when necessary.